 Once the students have completed their research, have them plan their dollar design.
 What does a coin usually include?
 What with they choose to represent their person and accomplishment on the back side of the coin?

-Approve each student’s design choices and have them use the drawing tools Share to create a unique design for the front and back of the coin to honor the person they chose and to commemorate the work this person has done.
+Approve each student’s design choices and have them use the paint tools, like those in Wixie, to create a unique design for the front and back of the coin to honor the person they chose and to commemorate the work this person has done.

 Students should present their persuasive presentations to the rest of the class, community members, and outside experts like graphic designers if you can’t get someone from a US mint to join you.